Generation of structure-guided pMHC-I libraries using Diffusion Models: Introduction

-To confront these challenges, we introduce a structure-conditioned approach using diffusion models for pMHC-I peptide generation.
+To address these challenges, we introduce a structure-conditioned diffusion model for pMHC-I peptide generation.
 Our diffusion-based generative model explicitly conditions on the three-dimensional structure of the MHC-I binding groove.
-By leveraging this structural context, it designs peptides that are inherently compatible with a given MHC allele's binding pocket, ensuring that all generated sequences are structurally valid binders.
-This approach enables exploration of peptide sequence space beyond the biases present in current databases, yielding novel, previously out-of-distribution peptides guided by structural binding preferences.
-By generating plausible yet unconventional peptides, our structure-conditioned diffusion model expands the landscape of potential immunotherapy targets and provides new test cases for existing predictors.
+By leveraging this structural context, it designs peptides predicted to be compatible with the binding pocket of a given MHC allele, increasing their predicted structural validity.
+This approach enables exploration of peptide sequence space beyond the biases present in current databases, yielding novel out-of-distribution peptides guided by structural binding preferences.
+By generating plausible yet unconventional peptides, our model expands the landscape of candidate peptide sequences and provides challenging new test cases for evaluating existing predictors.